mmuzikar/interactive-cucumber/README.md

 Type your steps into the editor on the left, press Ctrl+Enter and see your steps executed.
 You can also see the steps defined on the right and see the existing features in the other tab.

+## Missing features / TODO
+There are many planned features or cut corners for a fully satisfying user experience.
+Consider this current version as a prototype.
+Please report any issues or features you'd like to see, but didn't see mentioned anywhere.

+See (current roadmap)[roadmap.md] for planned features and feel free to contribute!